-Dion has maintained a “preeminent AV” rating from Martindale-Hubbell since 1999, and has a “Superb 10.0” rating from AVVO.com.
+Dion has a “Superb 10.0” rating from AVVO.com, and has maintained a “preeminent AV” rating from Martindale-Hubbell since 1999.
 He is a member of The National Trial Lawyers Top 100, and also the Million Dollar Advocates Forum and the Multimillion Dollar Advocates Forum.

-Since its inception in 2004, Dion has been selected as a Pennsylvania ‘Super Lawyer’ by Philadelphia Magazine and Law & Politics, and has multiple and ongoing recognitions for being in the Top 100 lawyers in the Commonwealth of Pennsylvania and also the Top 100 of lawyers in Philadelphia since the inception of “Super Lawyers” in 2004.
+Dion has been selected as a Pennsylvania ‘Super Lawyer’ by Philadelphia Magazine and Law & Politics, and has continuing recognitions for being in the Top 100 lawyers in the Commonwealth of Pennsylvania and also the Top 100 of lawyers in Philadelphia since the inception of “Super Lawyers” in 2004.
 This recognition is based upon a survey of over 34,000 lawyers and judges from the Commonwealth to determine the top 5% of attorneys practicing in Pennsylvania, and can be viewed in the “Ultimate Guide to the Top Lawyers in Pennsylvania”, found at www.superlawyers.com.

 In June of 2010 he was appointed by the Pennsylvania Senate to participate in the Joint State Government’s Commission (Senate Resolution 344 of 2010), to study and investigate the criminal justice system in Philadelphia and to develop solutions for the problems involving high violent crime rates, low conviction rates, the bail system, witness intimidation and other matters of significant and important public interest.
 This advisory committee is comprised of approximately thirty judges, lawyers and prosecutors.